 According to Iftekar Hussain, manager of the arsenic mitigation programme under Dhaka's ministry of health and family welfare, some of the country's top lawyers will represent the forum.
 However, critics say that apart from holding meetings and seminars, nothing concrete has been done so far for the victims.

 Angola is the riskiest place for children to live in, according to a new report by unicef.
 And it is wars like Angola's that are preventing the eradication of polio.
 War not only cut shorts immunisation programmes, it also creates conditions in which the virus spreads more rapidly, says unicef. .

-- Order of the National Green Tribunal regarding plastic pollution in Malegaon, 21/01/2020
+- Order of the National Green Tribunal regarding illegal mining and stone crushing units in Rajmahal hills, Sahebganj, Jharkhand, 23/09/2020

 - Joint Statement On The Contribution Of International Trade And Supply Chains To A Sustainable Socioeconomic Recovery In COVID-19 Times